Monthly Plastics Recycling Program

 Payment is by donation.
 Please bring sufficient change, ie loonies & toonies, or small bills to cover your donation to minimize the need to make change when you pay.

 Know Before You Go:

-To help speed things along on recycling day, please review these 3 steps:
+To help speed things along on recycling day, please review the following instructions:

 Review list of acceptable items (below)

 The CRD program (blue box at home) currently takes hard plastics, tetrapaks, gable top cartons and paper cups.

 Sort your recycling material into separate categories BEFORE coming to recycle.